Sports in the New York metropolitan area: Boxing

 The Daily News Golden Gloves Tournament started in 1927 when The New York Daily News took title and ownership of a citywide amateur boxing tournament with matches taking place at Madison Square Garden.

 The first film ever made outdoors in New York was produced in 1895.
 Woodville Latham and his sons Otway and Gray Latham had invented the Eidoloscope projector, running very crudely like a film projector today.
 The Latham brothers had debuted test images to the press.
 But their real test of this device was to film something live and then display it a short time later.
 So on May 4, 1895, the brothers filmed a boxing match on the rooftop of Madison Square Garden, then on 27rd Street and Madison Avenue.
 The competitors were ‘Battling’ Charles Barnett and Young Griffo, a legendary Australian boxer.

 Cricket

-The Staten Island Cricket Club, established in 1872, is the longest continuously operating cricket club in the United States.
+The Staten Island Cricket Club, established in 1872, is the oldest continuously operating cricket club in the United States.
 The New York Metropolitan Cricket League (MCL), established in 1890, is one of the oldest cricket leagues in the country.
 The MCL conducts matches in Staten Island, Brooklyn, and Nassau County.

+In 2023, Major League Cricket gave one of 6 Twenty20 Cricket teams to New York City called MI New York. to kick off the league's inaugural season.
+They became the 2023 MLC Champions and became the first ever champions in MLC's history by defeating the Seattle Orcas in the 2023 Major League Cricket final in 7 wickets.